lo-kiss/td/README.md

 `td` - to list the first 10 todos

-`td "Hi, mom!"` - to create a new todo
+`td "Hi, mom!"
+"Do the dishes"` - to create a new todo or multiple todos

 `td e` - to open the todo file in an editor